CodeCatz/codecatz-tutorial/5-design/index.md

 Ok, we've got a confession to make.
 We promised you'd be using CSS for design, but we have only shown you how to edit a style file written in SASS.
 That is why the file we were just editing ends with `.scss` and not `.css`.

-Here's the thing: CSS is the design language of the web, but it can be difficult to write and maintain on large website.
+Here's the thing: CSS is the design language of the web, but it can be difficult to write and maintain on large websites.
 This is where <a href="http://sass-lang.com/" target="_blank">SASS</a> comes in.
 SASS is a CSS extension language, which simply means that it makes working with CSS much easier.
 It allows us to define our favorite color once and use it as many times as we want for different elements.
 See how easy it was to change colors in `css/main.scss`?

 If you don't want to worry about design too much, you can use one of the Jekyll themes made by others.
 You can find the instructions on how to install new themes in the <a href="https://jekyllrb.com/docs/themes/" target="_blank">Jekyll documentation</a> and on <a href="https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site/" target="_blank">GitHub</a> (we'll use GitHub to publish your website in the next step).